Taiwan President Tsai Ing-wen inaugurated for a second term

 She won in a landslide last year after the repression of pro-democracy protests in the nearby Chinese semi-autonomous region of Hong Kong solidified public opinion in Taiwan against moves toward accepting rule by Beijing.

 The sides split amid civil war in 1949 and Beijing has cut off ties with Tsai’s government over her refusal to accept its demand that she recognize the island as a part of China.
+Beijing’s diplomats have shut Taiwan out of international gatherings such as the World Health Assembly and poached away its diplomatic allies while its military has boosted patrols and exercises aimed at intimidating the island’s population.

-Following Wednesday morning’s ceremony, Tsai is to give an inaugural address and provide over a parade celebrating the island’s mixed Chinese and Asian-Pacific heritage.
+Following Wednesday morning’s ceremony, Tsai, 63, is to give an inaugural address and provide over a parade celebrating the island’s mixed Chinese and Asian-Pacific heritage.
+A former law professor, Tsai is unique in being the only modern woman leader in Asia to rise to the top without being part of a political dynasty.

 Among those attending are representatives of Taiwan’s remaining 15 formal diplomatic allies.
 The U.S. maintains strong but informal ties with Taiwan and is the island’s main source of military support against China’s military threats.